912828qj2/912828qj2.github.io/privatefund.md

 1. Size - Small
 2. Investment - Short term
 3. Quality - Low
-4. Fund raising - difficult
+4. Fund raising - Difficult

-Three mutul agreement
+Three mutual agreements

 1. To provide support to the real business entities
 2. To strength the regulation
-3. To form investmment system and enviroment
+3. To form investment system and environment

 What to do Next

-1. To improve corporate governance and ccapabilities
+1. To improve corporate governance and capabilities

 2. To improve the efficiency of industry supervision